ContextMapper/contextmapper.github.io/_docs/index.md

 }
 </pre></div>

+Checkout our [Language Reference](/docs/language-reference/) section to learn all details about the Context Mapper DSL.

-Note that the DSL elements within the modules and aggregates is based on the [Sculptor DSL](https://github.com/sculptor/sculptor).
-You find a documentation regarding the syntax for the tactic DDD patterns [here](http://sculptorgenerator.org/documentation/).
+Note that the DSL elements within the modules and aggregates (tactic DDD patterns) is based on the [Sculptor DSL](https://github.com/sculptor/sculptor).
+You can find a short introduction into the syntax of the aggregates [here](/docs/aggregate/).
+A short manual regarding the other tactic DDD patterns is provided on [this page](/docs/tactic-ddd/).
+A complete documentation regarding the syntax for the tactic DDD patterns can be found on the [Sculptor website](http://sculptorgenerator.org/documentation/).

 ### Domain-driven Design Patterns

 #### Strategic Patterns
-Find a list of all supported strategic DDD patterns [here](/docs/language-reference/).
+Find a list of all supported strategic DDD patterns and their syntax within our DSL [here](/docs/language-reference/).

 #### Tactic Patterns
 The implementation of the tactic DDD patterns is based on [Sculptor DSL](https://github.com/sculptor/sculptor).
 You can find their documentation and the supported patterns under the following link: [http://sculptorgenerator.org/documentation/](http://sculptorgenerator.org/documentation/).
+Our short introduction into the syntax can be found [here](/docs/tactic-ddd/).

 ### Architectural Refactorings (ARs)
 The Context Mapper tool provides a series of architectural refactorings which allow you to improve and evolve your models iteratively.